datastax/release-notes/DSE_6.8_Release_Notes.md

 * Spark JobServer 0.8.0.50

 ## 6.8.17 DSE Cassandra
-* Enables periodic logging of system status (default every 5 minutes, configurable)
+* Enables periodic logging of system status (default every 5 minutes, configurable).
+(DSP-22039)
-* Fix a possible issue that shell tool could break with `-h`/`--help` in package install
+* Fix a possible issue that shell tool could break with `-h`/`--help` in package install.
+(DSP-20375)

 ## 6.8.17 DSE Core
-* Fixed a bug in the authenticator that would use the default management mode instead of the defined mode by authentication when authenticating
+* Fixed a bug in the authenticator that would use the default management mode instead of the defined mode by authentication when authenticating.
+(DSP-22067)
-* Fixes stack overflow with secondary indexes on collections
+* Fixes stack overflow with secondary indexes on collections.
+(DSP-22070)
-* Fixed an issue in preloading prepared statements that queries static columns
+* Fixed an issue in preloading prepared statements that queries static columns.
+(DB-5012)

 ## 6.8.17 DSE Security
-* Fixes issue that when disabling `system_info_encryption` configuration in `dse.yaml`, encryption for tables in the `system_backups` keyspace would not turn off
+* Fixes issue that when disabling `system_info_encryption` configuration in `dse.yaml`, encryption for tables in the `system_backups` keyspace would not turn off.
+(DSP-22078)

 ## 6.8.17 DSE CQL
-* Prints TLS protocol information when running `cqlsh` with `--debug` parameter
+* Prints TLS protocol information when running `cqlsh` with `--debug` parameter.
+(DB-4981)

 ## 6.8.17 DSE Spark/Hive
-* Fixes broken partition filtering in hive metastore leading to missing data in the spark-sql queries results for queries involving numeric partition keys or complex conditions
+* Fixes broken partition filtering in hive metastore leading to missing data in the spark-sql queries results for queries involving numeric partition keys or complex conditions.
+(DSP-21651)

 # Release notes for 6.8.16